 Size: 6″ x 6″ Support: Gallery wrap stretched canvas Description: Gallery wrap means the canvas wraps around the support.
 This allows the artist to paint around the edges of the painting.
 This painting will not require a frame for hanging.
 Can also be framed if you prefer.

 FREE shipping and handling within the U.S.A.

-This little painting was a fun one to do.
+Artist Comments: This little painting was a fun one to do.
 At six inches by six inches it took me no time at all to complete.
 Sometimes I like doing small paintings like this one as they allow me to work on several art pieces in the same painting session.
 Often times you will find me working on a large size canvas and also have one of the small paintings going at the same time.

 Getting Started as an Artist of Flower Oil Paintings

 Getting started as a floral artist is easier than you know.
 All it takes is the desire to paint.
 The first thing you will need to do is enroll in some art classes that teach painting.
 It can be either oil or watercolor.
 It might take a little bit of searching to find a class but it will be worth it.
 Taking a painting class offers many benefits.

 The first being instruction in the “how to” of flower painting.
 You will have the advantage of being tutored by an experienced artist or multiple artists who can help you as your painting of flowers develops.
 The instructor can help you select the objects of your flower still life, arrange the set up and also develop the composition that is most pleasing.
 As you are working on your masterpiece, an instructor can offer suggestions on how to handle problem areas in the painting and also help you figure out how to paint other areas in it.

 Another advantage of taking an art class are the students.
 They can offer camaraderie, give ideas, and also give feed back.
 Every artist needs this feed back as it gives them an idea of where they are in their skill level.
 Knowing this bit of information is important when you are ready to sell your paintings.